hamadmarri/TT-CPU-Scheduler/README.md

 ## sysctl
 `kernel.sched_tt_max_lifetime`

-Defaul is 22s.
+Default is 22s.
 This is the tasks' maximum life time to normalize their life time and vruntime.
 Similar to CacULE's `cacule_max_lifetime`.